Need to talk? Call 1800 882 436.

 What is fussy eating?

-It can be frustrating when your child wants to eat the same thing every day — but it is not uncommon.
-Some children are fussy by nature, but there are things you can do to encourage your child to try at least a few bites of nutritious food at each meal.
+It can be frustrating when your child wants to eat the same thing every day — but it’s not uncommon.
+There are things you can do to encourage your child to try at least a few bites of nutritious food at each meal.

 What should I do if my child is a fussy eater?